What to do with this activity?

 Encourage your child to print some photos that you or they take during the year.
 Write captions to say who is in the photos, where they were taken, and any other fun information.
 Add nice pictures from magazines or travel brochures of celebrities or fashion they like, or favourite places.
 Add ticket stubs or leaflets of places you have visited.
 Encourage them to write down what they thought about the things they have experienced.

-That way they will remember the year 2020!
+They will certainly remember the year 2020!

 Writing is like a muscle – the more your child practises it the stronger their writing ability will become.
 Your child is also more likely to write about things they like or are interested in – writing is a way to express yourself and using writing in this way can be more meaningful to a child.
 Word searches and crosswords can help with pattern recognition and spelling, and help build vocabulary and spelling.